lllangWV/ChatGptCoding/README.md

 ## The Role of AI in Coding

-Artificial Intelligence is revolutionizing the field of software development.
-AI can automate repetitive tasks, suggest code improvements, identify bugs, and even write code snippets.
+Artificial Intelligence is becoming more prominant the field of software development since it can be used automate repetitive tasks, suggest code improvements, identify bugs, and even write code snippets.
 The integration of AI into coding practices can significantly enhance developer productivity and code quality.

 ## Examples in this Repository